MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/tenant-management-networking.md

 For enterprise networks, you should optimize the end user experience by enabling the highest-performing network access between clients and the closest Microsoft 365 endpoints.
 The quality of end user experience is directly related to the performance and responsiveness of the application that the user is using.
 For example, Microsoft Teams relies on low latency so that user phone calls, conferences and shared screen collaborations are glitch-free.

-The primary goal in the network design should be to minimize latency by reducing the round-trip time (RTT) from client devices to the Microsoft Global Network, Microsoft's public network backbone that interconnects all of Microsoft's datacenters with low latency, high availability cloud application entry points spread around the world.
+The primary goal in the network design should be to minimize latency by reducing the round-trip time (RTT) from client devices to the Microsoft Global Network, Microsoft's public network backbone that interconnects all of Microsoft's datacenters with low latency, high availability cloud application entry points, known as front doors, spread around the world.

 Here is an example of a traditional enterprise network.